1000 Series: School & Community Relations

 Related Policy: 1005.5-R

-The board recognizes that donations and sponsorships from corporate or private sources for programs and activities related to education can provide valuable enhancement of the educational opportunities available to the students of Linn-Mar Community School District.
-For that reason, the Linn-Mar Board of Education may enter into sponsorship and/or partnership arrangements under certain conditions.
+The board recognizes that donations and sponsorships from corporate or private sources for programs and activities related to education can provide valuable enhancement of the educational opportunities available to the students of the Linn-Mar Community School District.
+For that reason, the Linn-Mar Board of Directors may enter into sponsorship and/or partnership arrangements under certain conditions.

 DEFINITIONS